 After Atlassian announced the end of life of the Server option, customers are facing now the dilemma to opt for either: Data Center or Cloud, and as an option regarding this dilemma, Atlassian has expanded their Cloud proposal to four different plans adapted to each team needs, especially the one we will cover on this blog post; we are going to answer what is Atlassian Cloud Enterprise.

-Atlassian Cloud Enterprise is available for Jira Software, Confluence, and Jira Service Management, where 95% of orders come from new customers and where current customers are every day choosing to transition to Cloud.
+Atlassian Cloud Enterprise is available for Jira Software, Confluence, and Jira Service Management, where 95% of orders come from new customers and where current customers are every day choosing to transition to the Cloud.

 One of the reasons Atlassian and DEISER customers opt for Cloud, specifically for Atlassian Cloud Enterprise, is the benefits of on-demand scalability; unlike local systems, Cloud offers enough resources to automatically scale and adapt to new users they are added.

-On the other hand, other Atlassian customers opt for Data Center, alleging that most of their product customizations and Atlassian Marketplace apps functionalities are unavailable in the Cloud.
+On the other hand, other Atlassian customers opt for Data Center, alleging that most of their product customizations and Atlassian Marketplace app functionalities are unavailable in the Cloud.
 However, it is a matter of time Cloud will solve these pains: product customizations with Atlassian Forge and the Atlassian Marketplace apps functionalities matching them in the Cloud; it's already happening, as is the case with Projectrak and Exporter for Jira.

 The Atlassian Cloud Enterprise infrastructure is mainly designed to respond quickly to sudden and massive fluctuations in business environments.
 Let's go through it in detail: